India’s vast length and breadth makes it impossible to understand the many subtle nuances and differences in cultures.

 Each city has its own rhythm and thrum – whether it’s the capital city of Delhi, the bustling historic Bhopal, Rajasthan’s wonders steeped in legends or Southern India’s low-key towns wedged in a time-warp.
 The cities of India reflect the breathless growth of the nation –you are likely to find both modern and vintage aspects, seamlessly blending with each other.

-One of the most dramatic locations in India, Srinagar is known for its shimmering Dal lake, where shikaras (slim boats) ply from in-lake islands, ferrying people and vegetables and people.
-It is known for its lazy houseboats that make for a unique stay.
-It also serves as a base to reach other towns like Gulmarg and Sonmarg.
+Srinagar, one of India's most striking sites, is noted for its glittering Dal Lake, where shikaras (thin boats) convey people and vegetables between in-lake islands.
+It is famous for its lazy houseboats, which make for an unforgettable stay.
+It also acts as a base for exploring other towns such as Gulmarg and Sonmarg.

-Propped at an elevation of 2700 m, Gulmarg is home to the highest golf course in the world.
-The gondola that ferries people up to 8126m is one of the key highlights of the place.
-Pony rides, zorbing, snowfall in summer and uninhibited views of the Himalayan Range are some of the main reasons why one should not miss this.
+Gulmarg, which sits at an elevation of 2700 metres, is home to the world's highest golf course.
+One of the area's main attractions is the gondola, which transports visitors up to 8126 metres.
+Pony rides, zorbing, snowfall in the summer, and unobstructed views of the Himalayan Range are just a few of the reasons why you should not miss this.

 To receive our best deals